mahshidahmadian/Cobia_Movement_Maps/README.md

 ## About This Repository

-This repository contains plots for the paper titled: "A New Perspective to Fish Trajectory Imputation: A Spatiotemporal Probability Model for Simulating Acoustically Tagged Fish Movement".
+This repository contains the plots associated with the paper titled:
+*A New Perspective on Fish Trajectory Imputation: A Spatiotemporal Probability Model for Simulating Acoustically Tagged Fish Movement.*

-Please reach out to me at [Ahmadianm@vcu.edu] for collaboration or questions.
+For questions or collaboration inquiries, please contact me at [Ahmadianm@vcu.edu](mailto:Ahmadianm@vcu.edu).